 The loan being refinanced was originated at least six months before the new loan’s closing date

 The veteran has not been more than 30 days past due during the six months preceding the new loan’s closing date

 The recoupment period for all allowable fees and charges financed as part of the loan or paid at closing does not exceed 36 months

 All other VA requirements for guaranteeing an IRRRL are met.

-In adopting the interim final rule, the VA noted that of the loans that the VA guaranteed in FY 2013 over 95,000 would have exceeded the CFPB’s strict 43% DTI ratio, and nearly 5,000 would have exceeded the APR limit to qualify for the QM safe harbor.
-The VA stated that it needed to address and ease concerns of veterans, lenders, and investors on the potential effect of the QM requirements on the VA’s programs, and issued this interim final rule to provide legal certainty and re-stabilize the market for VA loans.
+In adopting the interim final rule, the VA noted that of the loans that the VA guaranteed in FY 2013, more than 95,000 would have exceeded the CFPB’s strict 43 percent DTI ratio, and nearly 5,000 would have exceeded the APR limit to qualify for the QM safe harbor.
+The VA stated that it needed to address and ease concerns of veterans, lenders, and investors on the potential effect of the QM requirements on the VA’s programs, and issued this interim final rule to provide legal certainty and restabilize the market for VA loans.

 Please note that the VA has provided a short, 30-day comment period for the interim final rule.
 Comments are due on or before June 9, 2014.